pruje/libbash.sh/docs/libbash_gui.md

 PATH                 Starting path (current directory by default)
 ```

-**WARNING**: On Windows, starting path is not working with cscript dialogs (but works in console mode).
+**WARNING**: On Windows, starting path is not working when using cscript dialogs (but works in console mode).

 #### Exit codes
 - 0: OK